 Presenting Your Bill

 Before voting on bills, the Council goes through a series of reports to summarize what's happened since the last meeting.
 After the Council moves into Secretary's Business, bills will be presented.

-The Secretary will introduce the bill, and allow you to present it from the podium.
+The Secretary will introduce the bill, and invite you to present it from the podium.
 Don't fret - it's easy.
-Just tell us what the bill is for, and give us some context.
+Tell us what the bill is for and give us some context.
 Try to foresee any questions and respond to them in your presentation.
 You only need to talk for a minute or two.

-After you present, the President will move to approve the funding, which will be followed by discussion amongst the Council.
+After you present, the President will move to approve the funding, followed by questions from the Council.
 Below are some sample questions.
 It might be helpful to look through and know the answers to the questions that apply.

 - If you represent a club or household, how many active members do you currently have?